-For federal and Massachusetts income tax purposes, interest includes original issue discount, which with respect to a Series 2015A Bond is equal to the excess, if any, of the stated redemption price at maturity of such Series 2015A Bond over the initial offering price thereof to the public, excluding underwriters and other intermediaries, at which price a substantial amount of all Series 2015A Bonds with the same maturity was sold.
-Original issue discount accrues based on a constant yield method over the term of a Series 2015A Bond.
-Holders should consult their own tax advisers with respect to the computations of original issue discount during the period in which any such Series 2015A Bond is held.
+Interest on the Series 2019A Bonds includes original issue discount, which with respect to a Series 2019A Bond is equal to the excess, if any, of the stated redemption price at maturity of such Series 2019A Bond over the initial offering price thereof to the public, excluding underwriters and other intermediaries, at which price a substantial amount of all such Series 2019A Bonds with the same maturity was sold.
+Original issue discount accrues based on a constant yield method over the term of a Series 2019A Bond.
+Holders should consult their own tax advisors with respect to the computation of original issue discount during the period in which any such Series 2019A Bond is held.

-An amount equal to the excess, if any, of the purchase price of a Series 2015A Bond over the principal amount payable at maturity constitutes amortizable bond premium for federal and Massachusetts tax purposes.
-The required amortization of such premium during the term of a Series 2015A Bond will result in reduction of the holder's tax basis on such Series 2015A Bond.
-Such amortization also will result in reduction of the amount of the stated interest on the Series 2015A Bond taken into account as interest for tax purposes.
-Holders of Series 2015A Bonds purchased at a premium should consult their own tax advisors with respect to the determination and treatment of such premium for federal income tax purposes and with respect to the state or local tax consequences of owning such Series 2015A Bonds.
+An amount equal to the excess, if any, of the purchase price of a Series 2019A Bond over the principal amount payable at maturity constitutes amortizable bond premium.
+The required amortization of such premium during the term of a Series 2019A Bond will result in reduction of the holder's tax basis in such Series 2019A Bond.
+Such amortization also will result in reduction of the amount of the stated interest on the Series 2019A Bond taken into account as interest for tax purposes.
+Holders of Series 2019A Bonds purchased at a premium should consult their own tax advisors with respect to the determination and treatment of such premium for federal income tax purposes and with respect to the state or local tax consequences of owning such Series 2019A Bonds.

-Bond Counsel has not undertaken to advise in the future whether any events after the date of issuance of the Series 2015A Bonds, including legislation, court decisions, or administrative actions, whether at the federal or state level, may affect the tax exempt status of interest on the Series 2015A Bonds or the tax consequences of ownership of the Series 2015A Bonds.
-No assurance can be given that future legislation, if enacted into law, will not contain provisions which could directly or indirectly reduce the benefit of the exclusion of the interest on the Series 2015A Bonds from gross income for federal income tax purposes or any state tax benefit.
-Tax reform proposals and deficit reduction measures, including the limitation of federal tax expenditures, are expected to be under ongoing consideration by the United States Congress.
-These efforts to date have included proposals to reduce the benefit of the interest exclusion from income for certain holders of tax-exempt bonds, including bonds issued prior to the proposed effective date of the applicable legislation.
-Future proposed changes could affect the market value or marketability of the Series 2015A Bonds and, if enacted, could also affect the tax treatment of all or a portion of the interest on the Series 2015A Bonds for some or all holders.
+Bond Counsel has not undertaken to advise in the future whether any events after the date of issuance of the Series 2019A Bonds, including legislation, court decisions, or administrative actions, whether at the federal or state level, may affect the tax exempt status of interest on the Series 2019A Bonds or the tax consequences of ownership of the Series 2019A Bonds.
+No assurance can be given that current or future legislation, if enacted into law, will not contain provisions which could directly or indirectly reduce or eliminate the benefit of the exclusion of the interest on the Series 2019A Bonds from gross income for federal income tax purposes or any state tax benefit.
+Tax reform proposals and deficit reduction measures, including but not limited to proposals to reduce the benefit of the interest exclusion from income for certain holders of tax-exempt bonds, including bonds issued prior to the proposed effective date of the applicable legislation, and other proposals to limit federal tax expenditures, have been and are expected to be under ongoing consideration by the United States Congress.
+These proposed changes could affect the market value or marketability of the Series 2019A Bonds, and, if enacted into law, could also affect the tax treatment of all or a portion of the interest on the Series 2019A Bonds for some or all holders.
 Holders should consult their own tax advisors with respect to any of the foregoing tax consequences.